 Water intake is essential for both you and your dog when riding, especially in hot and dry weather and on longer rides.
 Make sure you both have an easy way to stay hydrated while riding.
 A convenient option is to carry a collapsible water bowl for your dog and a water bottle for you.

 Last but not least on our list of safety gear are paw protectors.
 Just as you should have good shoes and gloves, it is equally important to make sure your dog’s paws are protected.
-This is especially important if you will be going longer distances, riding on rough or hot or cold surfaces.
+This is especially essential if you will be going longer distances, riding on rough or hot or cold surfaces.

 Train Your Dog Before Biking

-Okay, you’ve checked your dog’s health, fitness and eagerness to join you on a bike ride.
+Okay, you’ve checked your dog’s health, fitness, and eagerness to join you on a bike ride.
 You’ve got the gear to help keep you and your dog safe.
 The next step is to do some training.
-If you’re like most of us you want to just get on your bike, call your dog and start pedaling.
+If you’re like most of us, you want to just get on your bike, call your dog and start pedaling.
 But a little training will go a long way to keep you and your dog safe.
 Here are a few techniques to train your dog to make sure both of you stay safe.

 Familiarize your dog with your bike and the gear you will be using.
 This is especially important if you recently purchased a new bike or haven’t ridden in a while.
-It may also be especially important if you have an electric bike since they are larger and heavier and could be more intimidating.
+It may also be especially significant if you have an electric bike, since they are larger and heavier and could be more intimidating.
 Help your dog get used to your bike.
 Oh, and make sure you are comfortable riding it in a variety of conditions before you bring your dog along.
 Take a stepwise approach.
 Let your dog see and smell your bike when it is stationary.
 Next, slowly walk the bike with your dog on a leash.
 If your pal does a good job and keeps pace, give treats frequently to reinforce the desired behavior.
 Next, advance to taking a slow ride so your dog can comfortably walk next to you.
 As you and your dog advance, you can add signals to the training.
 Important signals to add include turn, slower, faster, and stop.

 Take Care of Your Dog's Paws

 Your dog can’t tell you when his “feet” are starting to hurt so it is up to you to protect his paws.
 Many dogs love running so much they will just keep going until it is too late and their paws are injured.
 The best way to protect your dog’s paws is to check them regularly.
 It is a good idea to check paws before, during and after each ride.
-This is especially important for longer rides.
+This is especially essential for longer rides.
 Another option is to use paw protectors.
 These come in many forms, from dog paw wax, dog shoes and booties, to socks, and stick-on pad protectors.
 You may need to try a few options to find the one that works best and is acceptable to your dog.
 Whenever possible try to ride on softer surfaces such as grass and dirt roads.
 And finally, save your dog’s paws by avoiding rides with your dog on extra hot or cold days.

 Riding a bike with your dog at your side is one of the most enjoyable and rewarding ways to spend time outdoors.
 An hour or so of dog cycling can improve the health of you and your dog and gives you another opportunity for bonding.
-Unfortunately, bike riding does involve some risk and a bike ride along with a dog can add to that risk so you need to make it as safe as possible.
+Unfortunately, bike riding does involve some risk and a bike ride along with a dog can add to that risk, so you need to make it as safe as possible.

-There are a few easy things you can do when you are ready to bike with your dog to make sure it is not only a fun experience but also a safe one.
+There are a few easy things you can do when you are ready to bike with your dog to make sure it is not only a fun experience, but also a safe one.
 First, make an assessment to see if your dog is ready, willing, and able to go on a bike ride.
 Next, you’ll want to invest in the proper gear to keep you both safe.
 This includes gear to make you both visible, leashes, leads, and harnesses to maintain control, and carriers should your dog prefer to ride.
 Once you’ve got the gear, take the time to learn how to bike with your dog.
 Arrange for some practice sessions and do some training.
 Start slow and gradually build up to longer distances and more difficult terrain.
 Finally, don’t neglect your dog’s paws and be sure to stay hydrated.
-Follow these tips and you will enjoy many hours of safe riding with your dog on your bicycle.
+Follow these tips, and you will enjoy many hours of safe riding with your dog on your bicycle.